fiskaltrust/interface-doc/doc/instore-app/available-settings/settings.md

 Shows all available printers (USB, Bluetooth, or Network).
 Select the one you want to use.

 #### Print Delay
-Delay before printing starts (0–99 seconds).
+Defines the delay before an issued receipt will get printed automatically if the guest/customer is not receiving the receipt in another way like scanning the QR code with their phone, just accepting it by pressing OK or another method.

+Default: 30s.
 **Available only in Consumer mode.**

 #### Paper width
 Set the receipt width: **48 mm**, **72 mm**, or **80 mm**.

 #### Print Demo
-Prints a test receipt to check basic printer functionality (not the full layout).
+Executes a simple "demo" test print to check basic printer functionality.

 #### Enable Network Print Server
 Opens a network print server on port **9100** so other systems can print through this device.